indico/indico-user-docs/user_guide/room_booking.md

 The room must have a defined building, which must be a number.
 This is mandatory.
 If you do not need building, put any number there \(like '0'\).
 If your building naming scheme has letters, we are sorry - the software is not flexible enough for you.

 The room must have defined floor \(alphanumerical\) and room 'number' \(alphanumerical in fact\).

+Restrictions may apply to the time period for which you are allowed to define a periodic booking, e.g. you may book the same room every day at the same time but not for more than X weeks/months.

 ---